utsav-akhaury/Computational-Electromagnetics-FDTD-Analysis/README.md

 # Computational Electromagnetics (FDTD Analysis)

-Python codes for implementing the Finite Difference Time Domain (FDTD) method to solve the Maxwell's equations for modelling different electromagnetic structures.
+Codes for implementing the Finite Difference Time Domain (FDTD) method to solve the Maxwell's equations for modelling different electromagnetic structures.

-Requires the following libraries/toolkits -
+Requires the following libraries/toolkits for the Python codes-

 1) **NumPy** &nbsp;- &nbsp;for mesh discretization